 Geneva welcomes transfer students from other accredited colleges and universities or from other institutions with similar academic standards and methods of certifying achievement.
 Early application is important for maximum financial aid, housing, and registration opportunities.
-Students wishing to transfer to Geneva College should follow application instructions outlined in the admissions procedures.
+Students wishing to transfer to Geneva College must submit the following items in order to be considered for admission: